-Assignment Category Length (approx.) Weight Due Writing Letter In a 750-word letter addressed to me, you will explore the role that writing has played in your past and will play in your future.
-750 words 5% January 19 AI & Writing Reflection 750 words 5% January 26
+Assignment Category Length (approx.) Weight Due Personal Essay In a 750-word essay addressed to me, you will write about one of your favorite pieces of media.
+750 words 5% September 13 AI & Writing Reflection Following class-wide explorations of the benefits and challenges generative AI platforms pose for writing, you'll write a reflection that examines the ethical use of AI in your own written work.
+750 words 5% September 20 Comparative Rhetorical Analysis Essay In this essay, you will compare and evaluate the rhetorical strategies used by two authors.
+1000 words 20% October 14 Research Conversation Project For this project, you will formulate a research question, conduct academic research, and then use that research to craft 3 assignments: • an Annotated Bibliography that maps the conversation on your topic taking place through published scholarship, • an Academic Argument Essay that enters that conversation, and • a Public Argument that transforms and "regenres" the argument you made in your essay for a public audience.
+3000 words 30% Annotated Bibliography: November 1 Academic Argument Essay: November 20 Public Argument: December 6

-Following class-wide explorations of the benefits and challenges generative AI platforms pose for writing, you'll write a reflection that examines the ethical use of AI in your own written work.
-Comparative Rhetorical Analysis Essay In this essay, you will compare and evaluate the rhetorical strategies used by two authors.
-1000 words 20% February 19 Research Conversation Project For this project, you will formulate a research question, conduct academic research, and then use that research to craft 3 assignments: • an Annotated Bibliography that maps the conversation on your topic taking place through published scholarship, • an Academic Argument Essay that enters that conversation, and • a Public Argument that transforms and "regenres" the argument you made in your essay for a public audience.
-3000 words 30% Annotated Bibliography: March 15 Academic Argument Essay: April 5 Public Argument: April 15 Final Portfolio At the end of the course, you'll compile a portfolio that discusses and demonstrates your growth as a writer.
-This portfolio will include a Critical Reflection Essay , a Writing Exhibit , a Revision Exhibit , and a Wildcard Exhibit .
-Homework 750-1500 words 10% May 1 Unless otherwise specified, all homework assignments will be submitted via the course Canvas site.
+Final Portfolio At the end of the course, you'll compile a portfolio that discusses and demonstrates your growth as a writer.
+This portfolio will include a Critical Reflection Essay , a Writing Exhibit , and a Revision Exhibit .
+750-1500 words 10% December 20 Homework Unless otherwise specified, all homework assignments will be submitted via the course Canvas site.
 Varies 15% Most Days In-Class Work & Activities Be sure you are on time to class each day and have completed the assigned reading.
 Varies 15% Most Days